X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction

-This layer encodes the trajectory of the neighboring vehicles as well as the target vehicle.
-A fixed set of $N = 8$ neighboring vehicles is considered, namely the preceding, following, left preceding, left alongside, left following, right preceding, right alongside, and right following vehicles.
+This layer encodes the trajectories of the target vehicle and its $N = 8$ neighboring vehicles: preceding, following, left/right preceding, left/right alongside, left/right following.
 For every neighboring vehicle $i$, the state vector at time $t$, denoted as $\mathbf{x}_i^t$, is passed through a fully connected layer to create an embedding $\mathbf{e}_i^t$:

 where $\Psi(.)$ is implemented as a fully connected layer with a LeakyReLU activation, and $\mathbf{W}_\mathrm{emb}$ represents the learnable weights. xLSTM encoder captures the temporal dynamics by processing these embedding vectors sequentially.